 Taxi’s in Bulgaria are yellow and can be flagged down on most streets of every city.

 All Taxi drivers must clearly display their rates on the taxi’s windows.
-These rates are divided into three or four lines:

 Always ensure that the meter is on when you get into a taxi, some drivers will give you a price which is double the normal fare.